Your main people you are likely to need to contact are:

-If in doubt about who to talk with, approach any one of us – from the Teaching team, the Programme Administrator, or the College Office – and we will try to answer your question, or pass you on to the person who can.
+If in doubt about who to talk to, contact the Programme Secretary email address in the first instance, and we do our best to answer your question, or pass you on to the person who can.

 Guidance and support during the programme of study is available from a number of different sources.